intel/ai-reference-models/quickstart/spr_base/tensorflow/README.md

 ### Build the container

-Extract the `tensorflow-spr.tar.gz` package and then run the `build.sh` script to build the `tensorflow-ww22-spr:243fa30a-centos-8` container:
+Extract the `tensorflow-spr.tar.gz` package and then run the `build.sh` script to build the `model-zoo:tensorflow-spr` container:

 ```
 tar -xzf tensorflow-spr.tar.gz